Robin0265/Yuanshao-CV/Drafts.md

 <!-- [intro to `Series-Elastic Actuation`] -->

-On the one hand,
+On the one hand, I help create mechanical designs for the components of the series elastic actuator, lying a foundation for the robust gait phase control.

 <!-- [intro to `Finite State Machine Design for Prosthesis`] -->

-On the other hand,
+On the other hand, I also help create finite state machines, such as mode transitions for the control states, to make gait phase controls more robust in automation processes.

 ## Experiences \& Outcomes (Brief Review)